Gut Feelings: Dogs Get Constipated Too

 Do increase water intake.
 Maintaining hydration is key to treating and preventing constipation.
 Canned diets have a high water content, so feeding wet food an easy way to increase water intake.
 And make sure your pup has access to plenty of water.

 Do increase fiber intake.
 Just like with people, fiber adds bulk to stool, which leads to better BMs.
-Canned pumpkin or fiber supplements like Metamucil are simple sources of fiber that vets often recommend.
+Canned or puree pumpkin or fiber supplements like Metamucil are simple sources of fiber that vets often recommend.

 Do check under the tail.
 This won’t be pretty but longhaired dogs can get clumps of old poop tangled in the fur near their anus that actually block new poop from coming out.
 A sneak peek can mean the difference between a trip to the groomer or a trip to the vet.

 Do walk your dog.
 Get your dog moving to get their gut moving.
 If your pup is feeling up to it, some gentle exercise can help stimulate the intestines to move things along more quickly.

 Do take your dog to the vet.
 As always, taking your dog to the vet is the fastest way to find out what’s going on with them.
 X-rays can reveal the severity of the constipation.
 Enemas, fluid therapy, or medications may be needed if at-home remedies aren’t doing the trick.

 What you shouldn’t do if your dog is constipated

 Don’t use scissors to remove said clump of poop from under your dog’s tail.
 It’s too easy to accidentally cut their skin — open wounds and fecal matter are not a good combination.
 Instead, take your pup to the groomer or vet.

 Don’t try to DIY an enema.
 This will be an unpleasant (and potentially dangerous) experience for you and your dog.
 Let the pros be the bad guys for this one.
 Cool, right?